goforaditya/chaitrade_capital/README.md

   - Real-Time: Action Cable for chat and updates
   - Other: Devise for authentication, Redis for production WebSockets
 - **Gamification Hooks**: Daily news updates encourage return visits; simulations provide virtual trade results without real trading risks (disclaimers included).
 - **Export and Real-World Tie-In**: Generate Python snippets for external use, focusing on libraries like pandas for analysis.
+I.e design your pipelines with visual editor and then export them as working scripts.

 ## Installation